RosettaCommons/demos/public/relax_around_chemically_bound_ligand/README.md

 # Relax Around Chemically Bound Ligand

 # Metadata
-It was then modified during documentation XRW 2016 by Parisa Hosseinzadeh to enable automatic testing.
-The document was originally written by Andrew Leaver-Fay, and completed, expanded and modified for Doxygen by Ron Jacak.It was then modified during documentation XRW 2016 by Parisa Hosseinzadeh to enable automatic testing.
+ The document was originally written by Andrew Leaver-Fay, and completed, expanded and modified for Doxygen by Ron Jacak.
+It was later modified during documentation XRW 2016 by Parisa Hosseinzadeh to enable automatic testing and to ensure compatibility.

 # Quick Guide
 1. Create parameter files for the ligand, and modified residue (if one doesn't already exist)